slp-rl/aero/README.md

 # AERO
-Audio Super REsolution in the Spectral Domain
+Audio Super Resolution in the Spectral Domain